-Tier 1 shows that your company is equipped with sufficient support and resources for innovation.
+Firstly, tier one shows that your company is equipped with sufficient support and resources for innovation.
 A strategy is in place.

-Upon reaching Tier 3, your company has formed a dedicated innovation team.
+Accordingly, in Tier 3, your company has formed a dedicated innovation team.
 This team oversees every step of the innovation process from idea gathering to implementation.

 Credera Innovation Maturity Model

-The Credera Innovation Maturity Model offers a third way to measure innovation maturity.
+Credera’s model offers a third way to measure innovation maturity.
 This model categorizes data into stages.

-Stage 2 is the active phase.
+Moreover, stage 2 is the active phase.
 A company is actively innovating.
 Engagement is present, but innovation is not a top priority.

-Stage 3 is the proactive phase.
+Accordingly, Stage 3 is the proactive phase.
 Innovation is established and begins shaping the market.
 People are engaging throughout the entire organization.